storacha/www/src/pages/docs/how-to/upload.md

 ## Using the Javascript client

-This section discusses using the web3.storage JavaScript client, w3up-client, with your (developer-owned) Space in your application. web3.storage's Javascript client provides a simple interface for storing data using syntax inspired by familiar web APIs such as [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)and [File](https://developer.mozilla.org/en-US/docs/Web/API/File).
+This section discusses using the web3.storage JavaScript client, w3up-client, with your (developer-owned) Space in your application. web3.storage's Javascript client provides a simple interface for storing data using syntax inspired by familiar web APIs such as [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [File](https://developer.mozilla.org/en-US/docs/Web/API/File).

 ```mermaid
 flowchart TD